List of The Librarian characters: Vikram Chamberlain

 Charlie and Elaine both inform Vikram that the Library's archives did not put him in good standing as Charlie referred to him as a "bad Librarian" in their first meeting.
 In the episode, "And the Dance of Doom", both Elaine and Lady Midday (Dame Anna Mirinoff) confirmed that he is called "The Rogue Librarian".
 His reputation is largely due to his over-reliance on magic for missions and his tendency to utilize artifacts without permission instead of placing them in the Library.
-Vikram also showed he does not always care for the Library's rules when he invited Connor and Lysa to join he and Charlie on their missions despite them not being formally chosen to serve the Library.
+Vikram also showed he does not always care for the Library's rules when he invited Connor and Lysa to join him and Charlie on their missions despite them not being formally chosen to serve the Library.